-Ironically, by relying on a pattern effect, the IPCC had to claim that internal variability of the climate over the historical period 'masks' the much higher 'real' climate sensitivity.
-This is ironic because in the early days of the climate debate, when it was still unclear whether the climate was changing due to CO_2 or due to natural factors, climate sceptics were accused of being misleading by claiming that the changes in the climate were mostly natural.
-Now, the IPCC itself, needs a 'large effect' from 'internal variability' to save their case for a high climate sensitivity estimate from historical period data.
+Ironically, by doing that, the IPCC had to claim that internal variability of the climate over the historical period 'masks' the much higher 'real' climate sensitivity.
+This is ironic because climate sceptics have often been accused of being misleading by claiming that the recent changes in the climate were mostly natural.
+Now, the IPCC itself, needs a 'large effect' from 'internal variability' to save their case for a high climate sensitivity.